alall1/systolic-array/README.md

 # Systolic Array Project
 ### Anuj Lall

+A hardware matrix-multiplication accelerator built on a systolic array of processing elements (PEs).
+Each PE does a multiply-accumulate; operands stream through the grid diagonally skewed, and results accumulate in place (output-stationary).
+Larger matrices will be handled by tiling over M, N, and the K reduction dimension.
+Memory is kept dumb — all intelligence lives in the feeder, address generator, and control FSM.

+Next steps: implement payloads, to simplify logic for propagating values + signals

 Current progress
 - [x] PE module complete and tested
 - [x] PE grid module complete and tested